MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Manage-Office-365-in-Windows-Server-Essentials.md

 ---
 title: Manage Microsoft 365 in Windows Server Essentials
-description: Describes how to use Windows Server Essentials ms.date: 10/03/2016 ms.topic: article ms.assetid: 3f8485e4-e10f-4f38-8a5e-d5227abd0d84
+description: Learn how to manage your Microsoft 365 services and online accounts along with your on-premises resources from the Windows Server Essentials Dashboard. ms.date: 10/03/2016 ms.topic: article ms.assetid: 3f8485e4-e10f-4f38-8a5e-d5227abd0d84